trincadev/serene-pub/README.md

 - 🧠 Vectorization
 - 🔌 More API connection types
 - 🤖 Assistant Chat: Ask AI questions about Serene Pub and get suggestions to improve your characters, personas, and lore
+- 🦙 Ollama Manager UI: Manage, download, and update Ollama models directly from the app

 ## 💡 Considered Features
 - 👥 Multi-user logins & multi-user group chats